How to Diagnose Well Pump Problems

 Possible Cause 2: The pressure tank bladder has failed.
 Inside your well pressure tank is a bladder that holds a few gallons of water.
 As the bladder fills (thank you, well pump), the air above it gets compressed—which is what pushes water through your pipes when you open a faucet.
 If the bladder springs a leak, water seeps into the tank and reduces the available air pressure.

 If you notice your water pressure is generally fine until someone opens a second tap or flushes a toilet, it’s likely you need to replace your tank.
 You may also notice a constant clicking noise coming from the tank; that’s the switch rapidly cycling because of the wonky air pressure—which will wear out your well pump motor in no time.
+Both of these culprits can be easily fixed with the help of plumbers Mebane NC.

 Symptom: Murky Water